-Currently, CfA offers the Associate of Arts (AA) in General Studies and a Bachelor of Arts (BA) in Communications.
+Currently, CFA offers the Associate of Arts (AA) in General Studies, a Bachelor of Arts (BA) in Communications and a Bachelor of Arts (BA) in Healthcare Management.
+A Certificate in Healthcare Fundamentals is available only to employees of Partners HealthCare.